General Instructions for Translators

 2. The ultimate client should be able to recognise the incoming file.

 3. IMMEDIATE PAYMENT OF INVOICES

 The translator should always return an invoice to InfoMarex Translations with the translated file or with the last translated file of a batch of files for payment by return.
-Any transfer fee attaching to a Bank transfer, PayPal or Skrill is always paid by InfoMarex Translations.
+Any transfer fee attached to a Bank transfer, PayPal, or Skrill is always paid by InfoMarex Translations.